owenmechling/StarScourge/README.md

 # StarScourge

-A pixelized retro space shooter with many modernizations
+A pixelized retro space shooter pygame with many modernizations!

 NEW in StarScourge Rebuild!
 - Advanced weapons system